Deploying Rapidflare

 Shared configuration

-These settings apply to every Embed SDK mode—Floating Launcher, Full Page Widget, Search Bar, and AI Overview—unless the Modes column below says otherwise.
-Earlier sections for each mode (for example floatingModeConfig, searchModeConfig, aiModeConfig) are extra options; you still pass the shared options in the same rapidflare.init() call.
+These settings apply to every Embed SDK mode—Floating Launcher, Inline Trigger, Full Page Widget, Search Bar, and AI Overview—unless the Modes column below says otherwise.
+Earlier sections for each mode document display-specific properties inside display; you still pass the shared options in the same rapidflare.init() call.
 Whitelabel does not use this API—see Whitelabel Domain.

 All surfaces use the same rapidflare.init() API.
 The table lists each parameter and which surfaces use it.